rishiraj88/netcalculator/README.md

-# netcalculator
+# Net Calculator
-Net Calculator service for a company which provides financial services worldwide.
-Developed with Java.
+Net Calculator service (netcalculator) for any company which provides financial services across currencies, be it international or even worldwide.
+Developed with Java 17.
 It is a service which allows consumers to calculate the net price based on the input gross price and VAT (MWSt).

 ## Calculation formula:
 The simplest interface for the net price formula expects two parameters from end users or integrated services: